msveshnikov/nexus-autocode/docs/sprint_plan.md

 ## Sprint Goal

-Implement core user authentication and task management functionality to establish a secure and interactive foundation for the Nexus AI Framework.
+Implement core task scheduling and execution system with basic user authentication to enable fundamental AI agent operations.

-## Selected User Stories/Tasks (Priority Order)
+## Selected User Stories/Tasks (7 items)

-1. Implement user authentication system (High Priority)
+### High Priority

+1. Implement task queue for pending tasks

-    - Estimated effort: 13 story points
+    - Effort: 5 story points
-    - Tasks: a.
-Create login functionality b.
-Create signup functionality c.
-Integrate with existing app.ejs d.
-Secure routes and API endpoints
+    - Dependencies: None
+    - Risks: Potential scalability issues with large number of tasks

-2. Develop RESTful API endpoints for task management (High Priority)
+2. Create scheduler for task execution

-    - Estimated effort: 8 story points
+    - Effort: 8 story points
-    - Tasks: a.
-Create endpoints for CRUD operations on tasks b.
-Implement error handling and validation

-3. Enhance UI with dynamic EJS forms for task input (High Priority)

-    - Estimated effort: 5 story points
-    - Tasks: a.
-Create reusable EJS components for task input b.
-Implement client-side form validation

-4. Set up WebSocket server for real-time updates (Medium Priority)
+    - Dependencies: Task queue implementation
+    - Risks: Complexity in handling concurrent tasks

+3. Implement task breakdown into subtasks

-    - Estimated effort: 5 story points
+    - Effort: 5 story points
-    - Tasks: a.
-Implement WebSocket server b.
-Create basic client-side listeners

-5. Design plugin architecture for community contributions (Medium Priority)
+    - Dependencies: Task queue and scheduler
+    - Risks: Ensuring proper task hierarchy and relationships

+4. Develop core AI agent execution loop

-    - Estimated effort: 8 story points
+    - Effort: 13 story points
-    - Tasks: a.
-Define plugin interface and lifecycle b.
-Create documentation outline for plugin development

-## Dependencies and Risks

--   User authentication (Task 1) must be completed before securing routes and API endpoints.
--   RESTful API endpoints (Task 2) should be developed in parallel with UI enhancements (Task 3) to ensure proper integration.
--   WebSocket implementation (Task 4) depends on having a basic task management system in place (Tasks 2 and 3).
--   The plugin architecture design (Task 5) can be done independently but may require adjustments based on the final implementation of the core system.

-Risks:
+    - Dependencies: Task scheduling system

--   Integration of authentication with existing app.ejs may reveal unforeseen complexities.
+    - Risks: Integration challenges with existing tools and connectors

--   Ensuring proper security measures in the authentication system might require additional time and expertise.
--   The complexity of real-time updates via WebSockets may impact the estimated effort.
+5. Implement user login functionality
+    - Effort: 5 story points
+    - Dependencies: None
+    - Risks: Security vulnerabilities if not properly implemented

+### Medium Priority

+6. Enhance logging for AI model calls

+    - Effort: 3 story points
+    - Dependencies: None
+    - Risks: Potential performance impact with verbose logging

+7. Implement auto-refresh for task logs and artifacts
+    - Effort: 3 story points
+    - Dependencies: Enhanced logging system
+    - Risks: Increased server load with frequent updates

 ## Definition of Done

-The sprint will be considered complete when:

-1. All selected user stories/tasks are implemented and functional.
-2. Code has been reviewed and meets the project's coding standards.
+-   All code is written, reviewed, and merged into the main branch
-3. Unit tests are written and passing for new functionality.
+-   Unit tests are written and passing for new functionality
+-   Integration tests are updated and passing
-4. User authentication is secure and working correctly with the existing app.ejs.
+-   User authentication is secure and working as expected
-5. RESTful API endpoints for task management are documented and tested.
-6. Dynamic EJS forms are responsive and properly validated.
-7. WebSocket server is set up and basic real-time updates are functional.
-8. Initial plugin architecture design is documented and reviewed by the team.
+-   Task scheduling system can handle basic task submission, queuing, and execution
+-   AI agent can successfully complete a simple end-to-end task using the new execution loop
+-   Logging system provides clear and useful information for debugging and monitoring
+-   Documentation is updated to reflect new features and changes
+-   All selected user stories/tasks are completed and meet acceptance criteria
-9. All new features are deployed to the staging environment and pass integration tests.
+-   The system is deployed to a staging environment and passes basic functionality tests
-10. Sprint demo has been prepared to showcase the new functionality to stakeholders.
 ```

-This sprint plan focuses on establishing the core functionality of user authentication and task
+This sprint plan focuses on implementing the core task scheduling and execution system, which is
-management, which are crucial for the Nexus AI Framework.
-The selected tasks provide a balance
-between backend and frontend development, ensuring that we create a solid foundation for future
-sprints.
-The inclusion of the plugin architecture design also sets the stage for community
-contributions in upcoming sprints.
+crucial for the AI agent's operations.
+It also includes user authentication to ensure secure access
+to the system.
+The plan prioritizes the high-priority items from the backlog while including two
+medium-priority items related to logging, which will be essential for debugging and monitoring the
+new functionality.

+The estimated effort is provided in story points, with higher points indicating more complex or
+time-consuming tasks.
+Dependencies and risks are noted for each item to help with sprint planning
+and risk management.

+The Definition of Done ensures that all aspects of the new functionality are properly implemented,
+tested, and documented before the sprint is considered complete.
+This includes both technical
+aspects (code quality, testing) and user-facing elements (functionality, documentation).